 Don’t try to overcome the objection

-If you are reaching out through a phone prospecting call or talking to someone at a networking event, you goal should be more trying to start a conversation with the prospect than trying to sell your product to them.
-If you stay aware of that, then you will realize that it is OK that they already use someone and that we do not need to change them from feeling like “everything is fine” to “I need to replace our current vendor”.
+If you are reaching out through a phone prospecting call or talking to someone at a networking event, your goal should be more focused on trying to start a conversation with the prospect than trying to sell your product to them.
+If you stay aware of that, then you will realize that it is OK that they already use someone and that we do not need to get them to think that they need to replace their current vendor.

 With that being the case, we do not need objection rebuttals that overcome the “we already use someone for that” feeling that the prospect has.
 We can instead deliver some sort of response that deflects the objection so that we either establish a conversation or keep the conversation going.
 In this blog post, we will share three objection responses that deflect this sales objection.

 Instead of trying to tell the prospect why they should change their current vendor or make them interested in you, simply ask some questions about the current vendor in order to keep the conversation going.
 Here is one of the objection rebuttals that deflects the conversation back to talking about the current vendor.

 How long have you been using them / with them / purchasing from them?

 What are some of the things you like about what they provide?

 What are some things that you think could be better?

 If you could change one thing about their product/service, what would it be?